 - 1. The degree programme is concluded with a final assessment. - 2.
-Students who have passed all the examinations for the degree programme, or have satisfied the requirements for all parts of the programme approved by the Board of Examiners, must apply for the certificate no later than four weeks after doing so.
-The final assessment date entered on the certificate by the Board of Examiners is the date on which the student is deemed by the Board to have satisfied the final assessment requirements. - 3.
-If a student applies for the certificate after the period specified in Article 5.1.2, the final assessment date entered on the certificate will be the date on which the student is deemed by the Board of Examiners to have satisfied all the assessment requirements, even if the date on which the Board takes this decision is in a subsequent academic year and the student is required to register for that year.
+Students who have passed all the examinations for the degree programme, or have satisfied the requirements for all parts of the programme approved by the Board of Examiners, will be declared passed by the Board of Examiners after two weeks.
+The examination date entered on the certificate by the Board of Examiners will be the date on which the student is deemed by the Board to have satisfied the final assessment requirements. - 3.
+If there is a reason that the student may not yet be declared passed, then the student must make this known to the Board of Examiners within two weeks by notifying the Office for Student Affairs (bsz.let@rug.nl).
+After this two week period, the examination date will be definitively established.